HeiderJeffer/Gilgamesh/README.md

 In the initial step, we collect the data from we collect the datafrom Gray Literature.
 These data represent case studies and content analysis;we used QDA (Qualitative Data Analysis Thematic analysis) to process thesedata.
 The  final  step  is  called  ’Gilgamesh’  which  we  process  the  case  studiesand contents analysis; the outcome of this process is new factors that causethe  failure  of  hardware  startups,  new  failure  factors  will  be  categorized  intoidentical groups.
 Finally, we stored new outcomes in the Gilgamesh database.
 ## Research Finding:
 Customer & Market, Hardware Product & Experts, Fi-nancial, Lack Business Model, and Legal Issue; are the major categories thatcause the failure of the hardware startups.
 Product strategy mistakes are themost frequent fatal failure factor that reflects the complexity of hardware star-tups.
 Pricing  Cost  Issues  is  the  factor  that  explains  in  detail  why  hardwarestartups are challenging and often fail.
+## Contribution:
-## Contribution:In this paper, we propose the significant factors that cause thefailure of hardware startups.
+In this paper, we propose the significant factors that cause thefailure of hardware startups.
 These factors will help to improve the future ofhardware startups.
 The uniqueness and originality of this paper will benefit theupcoming researchers on their related work.
 A large number of databases in thispaper can be helpful for IoT, Data science, companies, and institutions relyingon hardware startups or Qualitative Data Analysis.
 Furthermore, this paperalso suggests clear guidelines to follow on the database process to accomplishthe  thematic  analysis  and  the  equipment  needed  to  accomplish  the  researchproperly.
+## Future work:
-## Future work:We propose the unique factors that caused the failure of hard-ware startups.
+We propose the unique factors that caused the failure of hard-ware startups.
 However, we could still improve these factors by adding videoand audio as qualitative data and processing the Gray Literature content ana-lysis that we stored in the database
 ## Keywords:
 hardware startups, failure factors, Gray literature, case study
 # Gilgamesh
 - Gilgamesh is the laboratory part for research study
 - Developed by Heider Jeffer (hjeffer@unibz.it)
 - Supervisor Professor Xiaofeng Wang (xiaofeng.wang@unibz.it)
 # Gilgamesh Official Website